-- Storage limitation– Data must be stored in a manner or form that identifies that associated data subject for no period longer than is needed to fulfil the purpose for which said data was collected.
+- Storage limitation– Data must be stored in a manner or form that identifies that associated data subject for no period longer than is needed to fulfill the purpose for which said data was collected.

-- Data should not be transferred cross-border– Data is prohibited from being transferred outside of Kenya, unless a country to which personal data is intended to be transferred has can prove they have adequate safeguards to protect said personal data, or the applicable data subject has consented to having their data transferred.
+- Data should not be transferred cross-border– Data is prohibited from being transferred outside of Kenya, unless a country to which personal data is intended to be transferred has can prove they have adequate safeguards to protect said personal data, or the applicable data subject has consented to have their data transferred.

 - Data processing privacy– Data must be processed in accordance with the personal privacy rights of data subjects.

 In addition to the data protection principles listed above, the Data Protection Act 2019 also requires that data controllers and processors satisfy a number of common obligations as it relates to data privacy.
-These obligations include meeting specific conditions as it relates to data transfers outside of Kenya, maintain data processing records for the purposes of providing sufficient information for audits, and conducting Data Protection Impact Assessments or DPIA’s in instances where data processing activities are likely to cause significant risk to the rights and freedoms of data subjects.
+These obligations include meeting specific conditions as it relates to data transfers outside of Kenya, maintaining data processing records for the purposes of providing sufficient information for audits, and conducting Data Protection Impact Assessments or DPIAs in instances where data processing activities are likely to cause significant risk to the rights and freedoms of data subjects.

 Alternatively, the law also mandates that data controllers provide data subjects with data processing notifications as it relates to the processing of their personal data.
 As such, data controllers are required to register with the Office of the Data Protection Commissioner prior to processing the personal data of data subjects.
-To this end, the threshold for registration is based on multitude of factors, including:
+To this end, the threshold for registration is based on a multitude of factors, including: